-Like most clematis, the Nelly Moser prefers moist, well-draining soil and can thrive in full sun to part shade, and isn’t fussy about regular watering cycles.
+Nelly Moser, like other clematis, requires moist, well-draining soil can thrive in full sun to part shade, and isn’t fussy about regular watering cycles.
 This particular variety reaches heights of eight to ten feet, making it an excellent choice for covering tall fences or trellis.
 For best results, you’ll want to prune your Nelly Moser in late winter or early spring (before the first flush) and again after the first flush to encourage a second one.
 You’ll also want to keep an eye on any common clematis pests, bugs, and diseases.

 2. Clematis Montana